louisrsantoro/louisrsantoro.github.io/content/index.md

 ---
-title: Welcome to my page.
+title: Welcome to my page
 ---

-Hello, I'm Louis.
+# Hello, I'm Louis

 I'm a lot of things, but one of the things that I am is a PhD candidate in philosophy.

-I will be using the space to share my notes on various topics.
+I will be using this space to share my notes on various topics.
 My interests are eclectic, but I would lump them together using the term 'complex systems'.
-In *Theory of complex systems*, Thurner, Hanel, Klimek define a complex system as a co-evolving multilayer network:
+In *Theory of complex systems*, Thurner, Hanel, Klimek define a complex system as a co-evolving multilayer network of interacting entities, where interaction strength is denoted by:

 $$
 M_{ij}^\alpha(t)
 $$

 where $i,j$ are entities, $\alpha$ is their relationship.
-Using computational simulations, this powerful representational paradigm helps us analyze exquisitely complicated entities and processes.
 J.L.
-Austin famously said, Oversimplification is the disease of philosophy.
+Austin famously said, "Oversimplification is the disease of philosophy."
 But if philosophers engage with complex systems the disease need not be terminal.
+Using computational methods, this powerful representational paradigm helps us analyze exquisitely complicated entities and processes from across the natural world.

+## Background

+I began my academic career in classical philology and originally studied Greek and Roman philosophy.
+I decided to do a PhD in philosophy because this program offered an opportunity to improve my mathematical and scientific skills while studying scientific questions from a philosophical point of view.

+## Current Interests

-Some of the recent topics I have studied are content-driven social networks, valuative judgment, and mental illness.
+Some of the topics I have recently studied are:
+- Content-driven social networks
+- Valuative judgment
+- Mental illness

 I also have a reasonably extensive background in Indo-European languages and classical philology and philosophy.

+This digital garden will contain notes on these topics and others as they develop.
+Feel free to explore.